tlainevool/autoinject/README.md

 Simple Python Dynamic Injection Framework

-Being new to Python after being immersed in the Java world, I was wonder if there were any Dependency Injection Frameworks for setting up components like SPring Does for Java.
+Being new to Python after being immersed in the Java world, I was wonder if there were any Dependency Injection Frameworks for setting up components like Spring Does for Java.

 For a background on Dependency Injection see Martin Fowler's article: https://martinfowler.com/articles/injection.html